-Killing of 7-year-old girl stokes anger in Mexico
+Killing of 7-year-old stokes anger in Mexico over femicides

 Indignation grew after some local media published horrific photos of the skinned corpse, apparently leaked by city police officers.

 Protesters read a statement Friday saying, “It enrages us how Ingrid was killed, and how the media put her body on display.”
+On Monday afternoon, the Interior Ministry said in a statement that media should not publish personal details or images of children in relation to a crime whether they are the authors, victims or witnesses.

 The Mexican capital has seen a series of angry demonstrations over killings of women over the past few months, including several in which protesters have vandalized major monuments and buildings.